lukasroegner/homebridge-nello/README.md

 * Nello Authentication: logs the user with the specified username and password in
 * Nello Public API - /locations: Retrieves all locations of the user, which means all nello.io locks that are also visible to the account in the mobile app
 * Nello Public API - /locations/{locationId}/open: Opens the lock with the specified locationId and the user that is logged in
-* Video Doorbell - This plugin uses https://github.com/KhaosT/homebridge-camera-ffmpeg for implementation
+* Video Doorbell - This plugin uses https://github.com/KhaosT/homebridge-camera-ffmpeg and https://github.com/moritzmhmk/homebridge-camera-rpi for implementation

 ## Security